What level should students be at for the Intermediate

 What makes Intermediate ABL different than a beginners course?

-intermediate to advanced.
-Beginners are learning the business and learning the
+course is intermediate to advanced.
+Beginners are learning the business

 called "industry standard" ABL procedures for turnover, dilution,